The Nature of Consignment

 A fully-featured program will have provision for variable commission rates on consignment sales in addition to unique ways of communicating with and reporting on clients.

 Perhaps the primary uniqueness of 'consignment software' is the automatic division of sales proceeds per line item on the sales invoice.

 Of course when a shopper comes to checkout her or she may have a variety of items belonging to various consignors (owners).
 It's the specialization of the software to know of each item and its owner and what percent of the sales proceeds are to be credited to each consignor's account balance.

 Such software has the common functions of allowing discounts by dollar amount or percentage, per item or per invoice, making entire invoices tax free, and printing sales receipts.

 Dedicated resale software would also allow designating a sale as a layaway with the ability to schedule future payment dates and amounts as well as tracking outstanding layaways and closing out finalized layaways.
 Here again the software would know to remove layaways from inventory with the first payment.

 A truly versatile application allows merchants to use any credit-card processing available.
 Limited programs require stores to use their 'integrated processor' largely because the purveyors of such software get kickbacks on every store sale.

 The crowning distinction of software for consignment is the settling with consignors of sales.
 Anyone who has attempted by hand to keep track of consignors, inventory, sales, amounts owed and payment appreciates the time saved and frustrations avoided by automating the entire consignment process with software.

-Best Consignment Shop Software does every mentioned in this article and more for a one-time payment ranging from $295 to $795, depending upon the extent of features.
-A demo can be performed remotely on your computer and please note that this is not a 'sales call' but a software demonstration - 888-427-5779.
+Best Consignment Shop Software does every mentioned in this article and more for a one sum ranging from $295 to $795, depending upon the extent of features.
+A demo can be performed remotely on your computer and please be assured that this a software demonstration and not a sales pitch - 888-427-5779.
 Here's a video overview.